forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Toggle
 TK: image

 True or false toggle.
-Displayed for *Front Matter value*s that are booleans.
+Displayed for *Front Matter values* that are booleans.
 For example, a feature toggle.

 ```yaml
 ---